code128/figma-project-file-sync-to-drive/README.md

 Should we back it with a real data store and then use sheets/data dashboard to slice/dice.
 	Which would work best? firebase, firestore, datastore, sql? other?

+How can we track what's approved? in production etc?
+Tagging by frame names?
+File Names, Dedicated pages?
+Can we mark status and trigger with cloud functions, notifications when "review needed"

 ## Updates
 Should sort by last updated.